This guide will show you how to create a custom ethernet adapter cable for RedEdge-M and RedEdge-MX. This will not work for RedEdge-3.

 In order to make this cable you will need the included 12-pin DF13 cable as seen below.
 If you need this cable, or would like extras, please visit our accessories page.

 Next, you will need to acquire an RJ45 jack.
 For this guide, we opted to use an Ampcom RJ45 Keystone Jack that requires no tools.
-Pictured below:
+Be sure your model can fit 28 AWG wires!
+Example below:

 You will need to reference the Ethernet Pinout diagram for RedEdge-M/MX below.
 This diagram is also available in PDF attached to this article.